Hypatia transracialism controversy: Hypatia response

-Sally Scholz, the editor-in-chief, called the associate editor's repudiation of the article "utterly inappropriate".
+Sally Scholz, the editor-in-chief, called the associate editors' repudiation of the article "utterly inappropriate".
 Scholz was supported by Miriam Solomon, president of Hypatia Inc.'s board of directors.
 The journal referred the matter to the Committee on Publication Ethics.
 On 18 May the board issued a statement with a mixed message.
 Signed by Elizabeth Anderson, Leslie Francis, Heidi Grasswick, Miriam Solomon, and Lisa Tessman, it dismissed the view that objections to the article were too minor to have triggered such a response; that view reflects "ignorance of the cumulative history of marginalization ... of oppressed groups".
 Condemning the personal attacks on Tuvel, the directors said they stood behind the editor-in-chief, that the associate editors had apologized without adequate consultation, and that the article would not be retracted.
 The associate editors' apology on Hypatia's Facebook page was updated to say that it did not represent the views of the editor or board of directors.